snavarro89/ng2-smart-table/README.md

 Extension of Akveo's component

+##Features added by this fork

+* Show cells as view mode when they are not editable in edit mode
+* Custom function for determining whether cell is editable.
+Exposes Cell object so you can use data to determine if you want (isEditableFunction)
+* Event emitter for when an auto-complete cell is completed (a choice is made).
+The event includes the row so you can insert data based on completion chosen (use row.setData())

 # Angular Smart Table Component

 ng2-smart-table component made with :heart:  by [Akveo team](http://akveo.com/).
 Follow us on [Twitter](https://twitter.com/akveo_inc) to get latest news about this component first!